harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 </details>

-Here's an example of a GitHub Connector that has the correct settings:​
+Here's an example of a GitHub Connector with the correct settings:​

 ![](./static/configure-git-experience-for-harness-entities-43.png)